Epworth Rectory Haunting: The Famous Haunting You’ve Never Heard Of

 Modern paranormal researchers view the Epworth case as a foundational example due to its detailed documentation and historical significance.
 The consistency of the family’s accounts, corroborated by servants, lends credibility to the paranormal interpretation, though the lack of physical evidence limits definitive conclusions.

-Skeptics argue that the historical context and absence of modern investigative tools make it difficult to verify the phenomena, favoring natural or psychological explanations.
+Skeptics argue that the historical context and lack of modern investigative tools make it difficult to verify the phenomena, favoring natural or psychological explanations.
 The debate continues, with the case serving as a touchstone for discussions about poltergeist activity and the supernatural.

 Comparison with Other Hauntings